conduktor/conduktor-docs/docs/gateway/get-started/kubernetes.md

 We welcome contributions and feedback.
 If you have issues, you can open an issue on our [GitHub repository](https://github.com/conduktor/conduktor-public-charts/issues) or contact [support](https://www.conduktor.io/contact/support/).
 :::

-Conduktor recommends deploying with Kubernetes.
-For a full reference of our recommended architecture for deploying the entire Conduktor platform refer to our example GitHub repository, [conduktor-reference-architecture](https://github.com/conduktor/conduktor-reference-architecture).
+We recommend deploying with Kubernetes.
+For a full reference of our recommended Conduktor platform deployment architecture, [see our sample GitHub repository](https://github.com/conduktor/conduktor-reference-architecture).

 # Helm chart installation